Register now to express your interest in the Circle of Support Pilot Program

 You can choose to receive Peer Mentoring support for a period of up to 12 weeks or less to focus on key areas.
 You can also choose to extend the Circle of Support period if needed in consultation with your Peer Mentor to focus on other self-management areas and update your Circle of Support Plan.

-The program content is directed by Members.
+Circle of Support content is directed by members.
 You can discuss with your Peer Mentor contact arrangements and goals and actions for your personal Circle of Support Plan.

-What if I get sick or need to travel during the program?
+What if I get sick or need to travel during Circle of Support

-The program is flexible and Peer Mentors understand the day to day challenges of living with an Immunodeficiency.
+Circle of Support is flexible, and Peer Mentors understand the day-to-day challenges of living with an immunodeficiency.

 If travelling or managing study, work or caring commitments you can make contact arrangements to include in your personal Circle of Support plan.